stan-haochen/stan-haochen.github.io/_posts/2025-10-10-foundation-embodied.md

 However, for tasks grounded in the physical world, I argue there's still ample room for specialized optimization.
 A reasoning model must orchestrate a symphony of different sensors, 3D reconstruction models, object- or scene-level generative models, action policy models, and physics simulators.
 Simply outputting a string of coordinates is an insufficient medium for this complex communication.
 We need an **latent representation** that serves as a bridge between reasoning and downstream modules, one that can be refined through end-to-end training.

-This brings us to the concept of **World Models**.
-A clarification I find myself making constantly this year is that a video generation model controlled by camera movements **≠** a world model.
-A true world model encodes state transitions, not just pixel changes:
+This brings us to the concept of [World Models](https://worldmodels.github.io/).
+A clarification I find myself making constantly this year is that a video generation model conditioned on camera movements **≠** a world model.
+A true world model encodes state transitions, not pixel changes:
 $$
 s_{t+1} = \mathcal M(s_t, a_t)
 $$